Brain-based Teaching Tips for Your Homeschool

 Don’t be afraid to challenge your students.
 Help give them the tools to do the thing, and then praise them for how they accomplished the task when they do.
 This gives them the confidence to try the next hard thing as well as helping them believe in themselves.

 3. Make your homeschool a safe place for your student to “fail” or not do as well as you and he expected.
 It’s okay to make mistakes, rather than an occasion for stress or any blaming or shaming.

 - I love the way you jumped right in to do your Algebra lesson today.
 Yes, I know you missed several questions, but that shows us exactly what we need to work on.
-Your persistence in working on this until you have it figured out is going to pay off big time in college and in your future career.
+Your persistence in working on this until you have it figured out does not only help you with this algebra — it’s also going to pay off big time in college and in your future career.

 4. When there are problems getting the work done, involve your student in strategizing ways to work on the issue.

 I had one that really didn’t like Spanish, so we had a conversation like this:

 - I can see it is difficult for you to learn Spanish, and that makes you want to avoid it.
 But since avoiding it is not an option, how can we strategize so you complete your Spanish lessons more regularly?

 Maybe you discuss it and then come up with a solution like this…

 - Okay, we’ll do a Spanish lesson every day right before lunch.
 We’ll set the timer and stop after 10/15/25 minutes (depending upon the age of your student).
 Then after lunch and our break, we’ll have a short review of what you learned just before lunch.
 We’ll stay on that schedule for three weeks.
 Then see if it becomes easier to get your Spanish done.

 It’s when you believe in your student and he begins to believe in himself through his own successes, that the magic happens!